roelderickx/kpxc-browser-backend/README.md

 ## Installation

-This is still under development.
 There are three components to install: the browser plugin, the native messaging proxy and the backend communicating with the proxy.

 ### Installing the browser plugin